 - Preheat oven 375 deg F (190C).

-- Add glutinous rice flour to a mixing bowl.
-Set aside.
+- Add glutinous rice flour and salt to a mixing bowl.

-- Add the hot milk to the glutinous rice flour and beat with a mixer until mixture resembles small pellets.
-Let cool slightly for about 5 minutes.
+- Add the milk and oil to the glutinous rice flour and mix with a spoon or mixer until mixture resembles small pellets.

 - Add grated cheeses and chopped green onions (if using) and stir well into the dough with a spatula or spoon.

-- Dust your work surface and your hands with glutinous rice flour and shape the dough into a ball or disc.
+- Dust your work surface and your hands with glutinous rice flour and lightly shape the dough into a disc.

-- Cut the dough into 8 pieces, rolling each piece into a ball.
+- Cut the dough into 8 wedges, then roll each wedge into a ball.

-- Place dough balls on a parchment-lined baking sheet and bake for 30 minutes until you see cracks in the surface of the balls.
+- Place dough balls on a parchment-lined baking sheet and bake for 18-20 minutes until you see cracks in the surface of the bread and they are lightly golden in color.

 - Let cool slightly before serving.